no8ody/hornet-light-installer/README.md

 **Download the latest release version of the script and run it.
 Do the following steps:**

-1. `sudo wget -O install_hornet.sh https://raw.githubusercontent.com/TangleBay/hornet_light_installer/master/install_hornet.sh`
+1. `sudo wget -O hornet-installer.sh https://raw.githubusercontent.com/TangleBay/hornet_light_installer/master/hornet-installer.sh`
 2. `sudo chmod +x install_hornet.sh`
-3. Edit in the config file in the config section and set your operating system: `sudo nano install_hornet.sh`
+3. Edit your preferences in the config section: `sudo nano hornet-installer.sh`
-4. Run the installer: `sudo ./install_hornet.sh`
+4. Run the installer: `sudo ./hornet-installer.sh`

 **After your node is running you need to add some neighbors in the config.json file**